sunenvidiado-nx/very-simple-state-manager/README.md

 ## 🤝 Contributing

-We welcome contributions!
+Contributions are welcome!
 Feel free to submit issues and pull requests.

 ## 📄 License